coppeliaMLA/geouk/README.md

 2. Percentage measures start with `pct_`

-## Process for adding new data
+## Process for adding new data (should aim to make this like `brew` i.e. using formulas)

+1. Create a new markdown file from the openDataSources.md markdown template
+2. Where appropriate complete sections for
+  1. Source
+  2. Extraction code
-* Data needs to join other data sets by date or by geographical location.
-Any new data set therefore must have a column that contains values that are to be found in one of the columns of the `date_hierarchy` table or one of the columsn of any of the `geo_hierarchy` tables or both.
+2. Data needs to join other data sets by date or by geographical location.
+Any new data set therefore must have a column that contains values that are to be found in one of the columns of the `date_hierarchy` table or one of the columns of any of the `geo_hierarchy` tables or both.
+Create your code (in python or R) for transforming the data into the required format and paste it into the transformation code section of the markdown file.
+When constructing the code please work to the following principles
-* Only import columns that have an obvious use (to avoid being swamped by data) and avoid duplicating information
+  1. Only import columns that have an obvious use (to avoid being swamped by data) and avoid duplicating information
-* Include the source of the data in the metadata
+  2. Ensure that column names and file meet our conventions for data
+3. Do not save the data itself within the repository.
+By running your code any user should be able to pull down the data for themselves.
+4. Save your markdown file within openDataSources

+That's it.
+You should now be able to use your data in our package along with any of the other data sets.

 ![](images/AddingNewTables.png)